virtualscienceforum/virtualscienceforum/templates/talk_registered.md

 Below please find a checklist for your presentation.
 Please read it carefully and confirm that everything is clear by adding a comment to this issue.
+Also reply here if you have any questions or problems.
 Good luck with your talk!

 ## Before your meeting